Skip to content

 That said, there are many distinct varieties of Romani in different parts of the world.
 So Romani speakers in Romania will speak the language quite differently from Romani speakers in the US.

-This language makes up a very small part of the population (about 240,000, which is still a very large number) and is scattered all over the country.
+This language, proportionally, makes up a very small part of the population (about 240,000, which is still a very large number) and is scattered all over the country.
 It’s most likely to be found in the same central region as Hungarian.

 Ukrainian is spoken primarily along the Ukrainian border in northern Romania.

-There are about 50,000 Ukrainian speakers in Romania as of the last census, but recent events have probably increased that number by a noticeable amount.
+There are about 50,000 Ukrainian speakers in Romania as of the last census, but recent events have probably increased that number by a lot.

 Some Others